shaban/quicky/README.md

 Quicky templates are stored in .html files with Syntax Mode set to Go.
 You can freely switch between Go and HTML mode for focusing either on templating or template logic.

 **Example**
+More after i write some proof of concept code, so that there are no bad surprises later on :P